-Airbnb, the world’s largest accommodation provider, owns no property.
+Airbnb, owns no property.
 Uber, the largest taxi firm, owns no cars.

-Facebook, the most popular media company, creates no content & Alibaba, the most valuable retailer, carries no stock.
+Facebook, the biggest media company, creates no content & Alibaba, the most valuable retailer, carries no stock.

-These disruptors rock the boat; replacing old business models with new effectiveness.
+These disruptors rock the boat.
+As change agents they replace old business models more effective ones.

-Similarly, the Grace Gawler Institute, via our Cancer Navigation Service is disrupting traditional, fragmented, outdated models of cancer medicine & care.
+Similarly, our Cancer Navigation Service, disrupts traditional, fragmented, outdated models of cancer medicine & care.